William Hall Burnett 1841 - 1916 |

 Cleveland Ironstone Mining Union

 Both Tweddell and Burnett had ran newspapers in the area, both were born in Stokesley North Yorkshire, with Burnett being 18 years younger than Tweddell.
 Both were living in Middlesbrough during the 1860's, around the printing and publishing industry.
-Recently, David Burnett,decedent of William Hall Burnett got in contact.
+Recently, David Burnett, a decedent of William Hall Burnett got in contact.
 David is currently researching his ancestor's very interesting history, and so soon there will hopefully be a lot more information about Willian Hall Burnett available.
 Although it is currently off line, historian Tony Nicholson, who has long had a great interest in George Markham Tweddell, especially in relation to Tweddell's influence on the Cleveland Ironstone Miner's Union, published some of Burnett's newspapers on line.
 These seem to have disappeared now unfortunately but on the page it noted that W. H. Burnett, in addition to the Daily Exchange and the North Ormesby News (c 1867) created a sister paper The Guisborough Exchange (1871) aimed at the Ironstone Mining Communities of East Cleveland.

 Tony Nicholson writers :

-Despite his own Conservative politics, Burnett entered into a Faustian pact with Joseph Shepherd, the charismatic leader of the Cleveland miners.
+" Despite his own Conservative politics, Burnett entered into a Faustian pact with Joseph Shepherd, the charismatic leader of the Cleveland miners.
 Shepherd promised to sell Burnett's paper throughout the mining district if Burnett promised to print his letters and support the new union.
 Predictably, their agreement lasted little more than a few months, and the honeymoon ended acrimoniously when Burnett refused to print one of the letters."

-OLD CLEVELAND - LOCAL WRITERS AND LOCAL WORTHIES
+OLD CLEVELAND - LOCAL WRITERS AND LOCAL WORTHIES.

 William Hall Burnett 1886